Pakistan has ‘credible evidence’ of India links to killings of 2 Pakistanis

 Prime Minister Justin Trudeau publicly linked Indian intelligence agencies to the death of Canadian citizen Hardeep Singh Nijjar, an allegation that New Delhi called “absurd”.

-Nijjar, who had been advocating for a separate Sikh state in India, was wanted by Indian authorities for alleged “terrorism” and conspiracy to commit murder.
+Nijjar, an advocate for a separate Sikh state in India, was wanted by Indian authorities for alleged “terrorism” and conspiracy to commit murder.

 In the US, an Indian national was charged with plotting to assassinate a Sikh separatist leader on US soil, the US Department of Justice said in November.

-The murder-for-hire charges against Nikhil Gupta, 52, “in connection with his participating in a foiled plot to assassinate a US citizen” of Indian origin in New York City, it said in a statement.
+Murder-for-hire charges were filed against Nikhil Gupta, 52, “in connection with his participating in a foiled plot to assassinate a US citizen” of Indian origin in New York City, it said in a statement.

-The man was targeted for allegedly being “a vocal critic of the Indian government and leads a US-based organisation that advocates for the secession of Punjab”.
+The man was targeted for allegedly being “a vocal critic of the Indian government and leads a US-based organisation that advocates for the secession of Punjab”, the department said.

-In an interview with the Financial Times in December, Indian Prime Minister Narendra Modi said that his government would investigate any evidence connected to the plot to assassinate a US citizen.
+In an interview with The Financial Times in December, Indian Prime Minister Narendra Modi said his government would investigate any evidence connected to the plot to kill a US citizen.

 “If someone gives us any information, we would definitely look into it,” he said.